NeuralAIM/CodeHack/README.md

 `connect(server_ip, password)`: Connects to the specified server using the provided password.
 Returns a connection object if the connection is successful, or raises an exception if the connection fails.

-`listen_traffic(server_conn)`: Listens for traffic on the specified server connection.
-Returns the traffic as a dictionary if traffic is detected, or blocks until traffic is detected.
+`listen_traffic(server_conn)`: Listens for traffic on the specified server.
+Returns hashed password, if traffic is detected, it is recommended to execute in a thread.

 `get(server_conn, resource)`: Sends a GET request to the specified server connection for the specified resource.
 Returns the resource if it exists, or raises an exception if it does not.